Life As a Marketing Manager

 - Commercial Lines Manager

 There were about 218,300 jobs for Marketing Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 22,100 new jobs for Marketing Manager by 2026.
-Due to new job openings and attrition, there will be an average of 21,300 job openings in this field each year.
+The BLS estimates 21,300 yearly job openings in this field.

 The states with the most job growth for Marketing Manager are Washington, Utah, and Florida.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.